How to grow sweet peas

 Sweet pea containers

 Sweet Peas are quick and easy to germinate, a little heat will speed up germination, but it is not essential.
-You can germinate Sweet Peas on a warm windowsill, conservatory or using heated propagator to get a temperature of about 15C/ 59F.
+You can germinate Sweet Peas on a warm windowsill, conservatory or using a heated propagator to get a temperature of about 15C/ 59F.
 Autumn sown Sweet Peas will germinate in a greenhouse/lean to with no additional heat.
 When growing Sweet Peas from seed, the choice of container is important.
-Sweet Peas, like many legumes including peas and beans, have long roots, which means it's important to plant them into a deep container, and not a regular pot to give a long root run.
+Sweet Peas, like many legumes including peas and beans, have long roots, which means it's important to plant them into a deep container, and not a regular pot, to give a long root run.

 You can use either root trainers sold by all garden centres, or cheaper and just as easy toilet roll holders, they are both illustrated in the image.
 If you are sowing Autumn sweet peas to over winter, they are best in root trainers as there is a risk the cardboard tubes will get damp, disintegrate and /or encourage mould over the winter.
 Equally, the cardboard tubes are fine for a Spring sowing of sweet peas.
 Just take care when watering, not to soak the tube.

-When and how to sow sweet peas
+When and How to grow sweet peas from seed

 Put two/three seeds into the container, placing the seed near the top to give plenty of room for the roots to grow down.
 Sprinkle with a light covering of compost, spray with water so the compost is moist, but not too wet and place in a warm place.
 It's essential for germination to cover with a lid or clear polythene.
-Germination should occur within a few days and as soon as the sweet pea seedling is a few centimetres above the soil, remove from the propagator or take off the cover to prevent the seedling from getting too warm, which will make it sappy and leggy.
+Germination should occur within a few days and as soon as the sweet pea seedling is a few centimetres above the soil, remove it from the propagator or take off the cover to prevent the seedling from getting too warm, which will make it sappy and leggy.
 Only use the heat to speed up germination.
-Sweet peas can be successfully germinated in the Autumn in a warm conservatory and then moved into an unheated greenhouse for the winter.
-Provided the sweet peas are protected from frost under glass, they will overwinter and produce sturdy plants for the Spring.
-Autumn sown sweet peas tend to flower earlier in the year, and by sowing both in Autumn and Spring the flowering season can be extended.

 Whether you sow in Autumn or Spring, with young sweet peas at the seedling stage, if you pinch out the growing point, it will make the seedling produce throw out shoots and the additional shoots will bear flowers.